nokia-wroclaw/innovativeprojects/README.md

 ==========================

 ###### For students
-> Do you want to get more programming know-how and professional experience?
-Or maybe you are bored with academic projects which end on a bookshelf?
-Or you want to see how programmers work in a big software company?
+> Do you want to get more **programming know-how** and professional experience?
+Or maybe you are **bored with academic projects** which end on a bookshelf?
+Or you want to see how programmers work in a **big software company**?
 Choose any project from the list, bring your friends and start coding.
-Let's do some awesome shit together.
+Let's do some **awesome** shit together.

 ######  For NSN employees
 > Are you getting bored at work?
 Do you have an **amazing idea**, but no clue how to make it happen?
 Or maybe you have an amazing idea, but **no time** to implement it?